 Brightwater Care Group v Rossiter WASC 229

-The Court decided that as Rossiter had capacity he was entitled to decide the treatment he wished to receive or refuse.
+The Court decided that as Rossiter had capacity he was entitled to decide what treatment he wished to receive or refuse.
 The Court noted that the principle of autonomy prevailed over the sanctity of life, and decided that the duty of the facility to provide Rossiter with the necessaries of life did not apply given he was a competent person refusing treatment.
 A declaration was made that the facility caring for Rossiter could lawfully withdraw the treatment if Rossiter requested it.

 Messiha v South East Health NSWSC 1061